 2.

-"Binnenkort" refers to the future, but the sentence is in the past tense; therefore it is incorrect.
+"Binnenkort" refers to the future, but the sentence is in past tense; therefore it is incorrect.

 3.

-The word "al" at the end is redundant here and does not sound natural.
+The word "al" (already) at the end is unnecessary here and sounds unnatural.

-The word order is incorrect; in a main clause the verb always stands in second position.
+The word order is incorrect; in a main clause the verb always occupies the second position.

 4.